forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 ---
-title: Customize Your Sidebar and Limit Templates to Sections
+title: Customize Your Sidebar and Limit Front Matter Templates to Sections
 description: Making the sidebar configurable was really high up on your wish list and this is the week we decided to make it happen.
 Some of you also wanted to limit access to Front Matter Templates for some content sections.
 You can do that now,